codewarr1or/Velvotek-Status/README-LOCAL-SETUP.md

 ## Custom Domain Setup (velvotek.xyz)

-To set up a custom domain like `velvotek.xyz` for your Velvotek Status dashboard, follow these steps:
+To set up a custom domain like `velvotek.xyz` for your Velvotek Status dashboard, we recommend using Cloudflare for the best experience.

 ### Prerequisites for Custom Domain
 - A registered domain name (e.g., velvotek.xyz)